What’s Carrying Angle of Elbow? Its Anatomy

 What’s the carrying angle of elbow joint?

-The carrying angle is defined as the acute angle made by the median axis of the arm with the fully extended and supinated forearm.
-An extended forearm is never in a straight line with the arm and makes the angle at the elbow joint.
+This angle is normal and is called the carrying angle of the elbow.
+It is defined as the acute angle made by the median axis of the arm with the fully extended and supinated forearm.
 This angle is about 10 – 15 degrees short of full extension, known as the carrying angle.

 Anatomy behind carrying angle of the elbow